 III.D.14.
 Evidence of Meeting the Standard

 Santa Ana College utilizes funds with integrity and in a manner consistent with the intended purpose of the funding source.
 The Santa Ana College Foundation is committed to ensuring that no student is denied educational opportunities due to financial constraint.
 Therefore, the Foundation's mission is to maintain, expand, and enhance the educational opportunities of Santa Ana College by linking community organizations, businesses, funding sources, alumni, and staff.
 This is evident in a variety of ways, but two examples would be through fundraising and grant distribution to our students.
-In addition, all allocation decisions and activities occur in accordance with state law, GASB, and the Budget Accounting Manual (BAM).
+In addition, all allocation decisions and activities occur in accordance with state law, Governmental Accounting Standards Board (GASB), and the Budget Accounting Manual.
 The district also conducts internal audits to assess processes and uses the results of those audits to make improvements to financial and information systems.

-The Santa Ana College Foundation continues to partner with groups specifically to create means of raising money to support the college and its programs for our students.
+The Santa Ana College Foundation continues to partner with groups to create means of raising money to support the college and its programs for our students.
 The annual Ed Arnold Golf Classic tournament (IIID-27), for example, raises funds to aid students who are looking to continue their education at Santa Ana College or transfer to the universities of their choices to continue their athletic and scholastic endeavors.
 Each year, the Foundation office prepares a Golf Summary Report that is available to our external auditors which provides a detail summary of funds received.
 In 2017, $83,710 was raised.
 The following year, 2018, $95,940 was raised, and in 2019, $100,800 was raised for the benefit of our scholar athletes.

 SAC Foundation has also received grant money from The California Endowment to work on improving community health through health workforce diversity.
 The purpose of the grant is to strengthen Santa Ana College health career pathways through student outreach, mentoring, and by convening a local health careers roundtable.
 By requirement, the college shall make interim written reports to The Endowment according to the schedule.